henryaj/rcdash/README.md

 ![](screenshots/main.png)

+## Privacy

+User MAC addresses are SHA512 hashed with a salt before being stored in the database.
+The sniffed MAC addresses are hashed and salted with the same salt, so they can be compared to the stored MAC addresses on the server without ever storing a user's plaintext MAC addresses or sending it over the network in the clear.

 ## Running

 The **web server** runs as a regular 12-factor app.
 It serves up the frontend, listens for new MAC addresses, and is the endpoint for the Zulip webhook.